Flag of Provo, Utah: First flag

-The first flag of Provo was unveiled on April 7, 1976, and consisted of a red and blue field with a stylized "P" (standing for "Provo") in the center.
+The first flag of Provo was unveiled on April 7, 1976, and consisted of a red and blue field with a stylized "P" (standing for "Provo") in the center, its style reminiscent of the Penn Central logo, a class I railroad that was reorganized into Conrail 6 days prior to the unveiling of the flag.
 It was designed by Michael Jorgensen, a Brigham Young University industrial design student, as part of a contest run by the Utah Lake Lions Club to commemorate the city's participation in the national bicentennial.